santiagogm1995/santiagogm1995.github.io/_posts/2021-12-13-add-basic-auth-with-express.md

 #### Script code:

-Firt we need to install the dependencies:
+First we need to install the dependencies:

 ```bash
     npm install express #version 4.17.1